 Besides his work as musician, Marzouk is the leader of a Slow Food centre in Tebourba, Tunisia, where he helps to support a traditional, hand-worked, ancient grain couscous manufacture.
 Slow Food Tebourba sponsored the Music Festival in Tunisia, where his band Fanfara Station performed recently.

-Fanfara Station is a trio that brings the power of a brass band and electronics to North African vocals and percussion.
+Fanfara Station is a trio that brings the power of brass band and electronics to North African vocals and percussion.

-Inspired by Marzouk’s memories of his father’s brass band, Fanfara Station celebrates the epic feats of the Mediterranean’s migrants, the musical cultures of the African diaspora and the flows that have long connected the Middle East, the Magreb, Southern Europe and the Americas.
+Inspired by Marzouk’s memories of his father’s brass band, Fanfara Station celebrates the epic feats of the Mediterranean’s migrants, the musical cultures of the African diaspora and the flows that have long connected the Middle East, the Maghreb, Southern Europe and the Americas.

 Links: Facebook page

-The show proposed by the Marzouk Ensemble is a concert of meetings, a full sound practice world, which does not mean patinated global platitudes disguised as ethnic exoticism but confluence of sound humors and geographical origins, pervaded by spirituality, but animated from a clear metropolitan imprint.
-A garden of sounds (Genina, which means garden in Arabic, is the title of the debut album but also the name of the mother of Marzouk) that mix in an unprecedented interaction between rhythms, instruments and musical modalities.
+Their show is full of encounters, global sound experiences open to the world, which do not translate into global banalities glossily disguised as ethnic exoticism, but a convergence of sound moods and differing geographical origins, filled with strong spirituality and with a clear metropolitan imprint.
+‘A garden of sounds’ (Genina, which means garden in Arabic, is the title of the debut album and also the name of Marzouk’s mother). combines unusual interactions between rhythms, instruments and musical forms.